 We can imagine these small songbirds flying across Texas and seeing lights from cities like San Antonio, San Marcos and Austin, and becoming disoriented.
 Some may even crash into buildings.
 Sadly, around one billion birds die each year migrating across the United States.

 Fortunately, most of the large cities in Texas have joined the Lights Out Texas initiative!
-This project began a few years ago by several Texas organizations, including Audubon Texas and Texan by Nature, and the Cornell Lab of Ornithology as part of a nationwide Lights Out campaign.
-The Lights Out initiative is a nationwide effort helps convince building owners and managers to turn off lights at night during peak migration months.
+This project began a few years ago by several Texas organizations, including Texas Audubon and Texan by Nature, and the Cornell Lab of Ornithology as part of a larger Lights Out campaign.
+The Lights Out initiative is a nationwide effort that helps convince building owners and managers to turn off lights at night during peak migration months.
 In Texas, Lights Out happens April 19 through May 7 when most night skies are filled with migrating birds.
 The first cities to participate were Houston, Galveston and Dallas.
 This year, with many more city governments and organizations, including Defenders joining the effort, Lights Out Texas has “taken off” across most of the state.